Weighing stars from birth to death: mass determination methods across the HRD: Direct method: Gravitational lensing

 The decisive relation that sets the scale of the apparent position shift is the radius of the Einstein ring, $\Theta_E$, for a perfect alignment of observer, lens, and source:

-In the case of a lens within the Galaxy, $1/D_r = 1/D_L-1/D_s$ being the reduced distance between the distance to lens ($D_L$) and source ($D_S$); $G$ the gravitational constant and $c$ the speed of light.
-For galactic lens events it ranges between a few to some ten milliarcseconds.
-If source and lens are moving relative to each other, the angle separation between source and lens, $\Delta\Theta$.
-Due to the lens effect, however, it deviates from this value by an amount $\delta\Theta$, compared to an infinite separation, according to
+In the case of a lens within the Galaxy, $1/D_r = 1/D_L-1/D_S$ is the reduced distance between the distance to lens ($D_L$) and source ($D_S$).
+Furthermore, $G$ the gravitational constant and $c$ the speed of light.
+For Galactic lens events $\Theta_E$ ranges between a few to some ten milliarcseconds.
+If source and lens are moving relative to each other, the projected angular separation between source and lens would be $\Delta\Theta$.
+Due to the lens effect, however, it deviates from this value by an amount $\delta\Theta$, according to

 It is therefore a matter of determining source and lens positions and proper motions long before and during a narrow approach as well as the distances $D_S$ and $D_L$.
 In case a distant quasar is used as the source $D_r$ simplifies to $D_L$, and no proper motion of the source has to be taken into account.

-Close approaches of a potential lens to one or more background sources can thus be used to determine the mass of the lens.
-The excellent \gaia and the HST have allowed to perform such determinations. \citet{Sahu:2017} used HST astrometry to determine the mass of the nearby White Dwarf Stein~2051~B, the companion of an M4 main-sequence star, approaching closest (within $\sim 0.1$~arcsec) of an 18.3~mag star in March 2014.
+Close approaches of a potential lens to one or more background sources can thus be used to determine the mass of the lens. \gaia and HST have allowed one to perform such determinations. \citet{Sahu:2017} used HST astrometry to determine the mass of the nearby white dwarf Stein~2051~B, the companion of an M4 main-sequence star, approaching closest (within $\sim 0.1$~arcsec) of an 18.3~mag star in March 2014.
 The measurement of a shift of $0.25\pm 0.1$~mas resulted in $\Theta_E=31.53\pm 1.20$~mas, and together with the known distances in a mass of $0.675\pm 0.051\, \msun$ for Stein~2051~B, which agrees with the predicted mass of a CO-WD from the mass-radius relation, and implied a cooling age of $1.9\pm 0.4$~Gyr.

-In a similar manner, the mass of Proxima~Centauri was determined by \citet{Zurlo:2018} to be $0.150^{+0.062}_{-0.051}\, \msun$, using the HST/WF3 and the VLT/SPHERE instruments.
-The campaign followed the apparent orbit of Proxima~Cen from 2015 on for two years.
-While the error on this measurement is still very large and dominated by the exact position of Proxima~Centauri, this method is another direct mass determination method, even if its application depends on serendipitous approaches between forground and background stars, and will be applied to additional cases in the future \citep[e.g.][]{2019:hst}.
+In a similar manner, the mass of Proxima~Centauri was determined by \citet{Zurlo:2018} to be $0.150^{+0.062}_{-0.051}\, \msun$, using the HST/WFC3 and the VLT/SPHERE instruments.
+The campaign followed the apparent path of Proxima~Cen from 2015 on for two years.
+The error on this measurement is still very large and dominated by the exact position of Proxima~Centauri.
+Nevertheless is this method another direct mass determination method, even if its application depends on serendipitous approaches between foreground and background stars.
+It will be applied to additional cases in the future \citep[e.g.,][]{2019:hst}.